au-ts/sddf/docs/libc.md

 Ensure that `SDDF_CUSTOM_LIBC` **is not set**.

-Set `SDDF_LIBC_INCLUDE` to the external libc header path, and ensure this definition is visible to all sDDF component makefiles.
-If you are building this path and headers, ensure there is a matching target in your makefile. sDDF components treat this as an order-only prerequisite to ensure headers are available before compilation (avoiding unnecessary rebuilds).
+Set `SDDF_LIBC_INCLUDE` to the external libc header path, and ensure this definition is visible to all sDDF component Makefiles.
+If you are building this path and headers, ensure there is a matching target in your Makefile. sDDF components treat this as an order-only prerequisite to ensure headers are available before compilation (avoiding unnecessary rebuilds).

 Add the external libc header path (typically `SDDF_LIBC_INCLUDE`) to the `CFLAGS` of the sDDF components.
 Also ensure that sDDF components are linked